Bioinformatics: DNA Sequencing Informatics I

 Working environment is Linux and the course will develop the students’ skills in Bash and Python.

 - variant calling

 - gene prediction

 - community structure analysis

 Email: lotta [dot] persmark [at] biol [dot] lu [dot] se

 Requirements and selection

-Courses corresponding to BINP11 Bioinformatics and Sequence Analysis, 7.5 credits, BINP16 Programming in Python, 7.5 credits, BIOS13 Modelling Biological Systems, 7.5 credits and Processing and Analysis of Biological Data, 7.5 credits.
-English 6/English Course B.
+For admission to the course, BINP11 Bioinformatics and Sequence Analysis 7.5 credits is required and knowledge corresponding to BINP16 Programming in Python 7.5 credits, BIOS13 Modelling of Biological Systems 7.5 credits, as well as BIOS14 Processing and Analysis of Biological Data 7.5 credits.
+English B/6.